coderForLife-A1/Website-Login-Flow/README.md

 # Website-Login-Flow
-A simple bunch of html pages displaying how a login workflow works in a website
+- A simple bunch of html pages displaying how a login workflow works in a website
+- To view the application, open the login.html file